Quickly Fill Blanks with Zeros or Other Values in Excel Worksheets (0, -, N/A, Null or Other Text)

-Below is the Go To Special dialog box:
+Below is the Go To Special dialog box in Excel:

-To quickly fill in blanks in an Excel range with zeros, dashes or other values:
+To quickly replace blanks in an Excel range and fill with zeros, dashes or other values:

-- Select the range of cells with blank cells you want to fill.
+- Select the range of cells with blank cells you want to replace.

 - Press Ctrl + G to display the Go To dialog box and then click Special to display the Go To Special dialog box.
 Alternatively, you can click the Home tab in the Ribbon and then select Go to Special from the Find & Select drop-down menu.

 - Select Blanks in the Go To Special dialog box and click OK.
 Excel will select all of the blank cells within the range.

 - Type the value you want to enter in the blanks (such as 0, – or text).
 The value will be entered in the active cell.
 You can also type the value in the Formula Bar.